mickt/taxonomy_facet_meta/README.md

 In template you need to use token - [token] as taxonomy name.
 For example - template "Articles from [token] category" on page with active facet category Recipe would be like "Articles from Recipe category".
 If you left field blank, your tag has default value.

-If you will be working with two dictionaries, you can also expose tag templates for the situation where both facets are active.
+If you will be working with two vocabularies, you can also expose tag templates for the situation where both facets are active.